My eighth annual Broadway (and small theater) gift guide below includes links and information on shopping for

 Bookstores in Theaters: Some of my favorite theaters also have books for sale, mostly scripts of the plays they have produced.
 This includes Playwrights Horizons

-Ghostlight/Sh-k-Boom — Their bestseller is in Be More Chill…in vinyl.
+Ghostlight/Sh-k-Boom — New cast album CDs include “Beetlejuice” and “Tina.”
 They also have The Band’s Visit, A Bronx Tale, Falsettos and War Paint.
-Their bestseller is Lin-Manuel Mirand’s In The Heights.
+Their bestseller is Lin-Manuel Miranda’s In The Heights.
 Their releases run the gamut, Aladdin, Beautiful: The Carol King Musical, Bridges of Madison County, Daddy Long Legs, First Daughter Suite, Fortress of Solitude, Something Rotten, The Last Five Years (available as original cast album, 2013 Off-Broadway cast album, and movie soundtrack)

-Masterworks Broadway, a division of Sony Classics, offers the music of Harry Potter and the Cursed Child (yes, we know it’s not a musical), as well as Head Over Heels, The Prom, and Jesus Christ Superstar Live.
-Also: Kinky Boots, The King and I with Yul Brynner, the 1949 recording of Kiss Me Kate, and the original 1992 recording of Kander and Ebb’s Kiss of the Spider Woman, and lots of albums that don’t begin with the letter K, including the A-list album An American in Paris, and The Essential Sondheim, featuring songs from 16 of his musicals, and one movie score.
+Masterworks Broadway, a division of Sony Classics, offers Kinky Boots, The King and I with Yul Brynner, the 1949 recording of Kiss Me Kate, and the original 1992 recording of Kander and Ebb’s Kiss of the Spider Woman, and lots of albums that don’t begin with the letter K, including the A-list album An American in Paris, and The Essential Sondheim, featuring songs from 16 of his musicals, and one movie score.

 For an extravagant gift, they sell Broadway in a Box – The Essential Broadway Musicals Collection — 25 (!)
 CDs of original cast recordings, from Annie to West Side Story.